 - 95. The PSS IT system is made available to accredited members of the Scheme to hold practice related documents as required for accreditation by the Scheme, reports and other relevant documents.
 It is also open for non-accredited practices to use to assist in ensuring they are working to the equivalent of Core Standards. - 96.
-The system has been developed by a software company (Skillwise; www.skillwise.net) under contract to the RCVS and the technical oversight hosting and technical support for the system is managed by the software provider. - 97.
+The system has been developed by a software company (Skillwise; www.skillwise.net) under contract to the RCVS. - 97.
 The information on the system is located on a remote server.
 All parties are bound by the principles of the General Data Protection Regulations (GDPR) 2018 and take data privacy very seriously.
 The GDPR is important because it increases the regulatory burden and obligations on organisations and strengthens the rights of individuals.
-Neither RCVS or Skillwise (company with responsibility for building and enhancement of Stanley system) will make any data from the system available to other external users without the permission of the data owners, except in the circumstances as provided for under the GDPR (e.g. may be passed to relevant enforcement agencies, including the Health and Safety Executive or Veterinary Medicines Directorate). - 98.
-The following persons/entities have rights or may be granted rights to access the PSS IT system and the data it contains:
+Data from the system will not be made available to other external users without the permission of the data owners, except in the circumstances as provided for under the GDPR (e.g. may be passed to relevant enforcement agencies, including the Health and Safety Executive or Veterinary Medicines Directorate).

-- a.
-Practices premises can access their own data and data in connection with their own branches. - b.
-Assessors appointed by the RCVS can view documents related to individual practices as directed by the PSS administration team for the purposes of carrying out an assessment.
+- 98. The following persons/entities have rights or may be granted rights to access the PSS IT system and the data it contains: - a.
+Practices premises can access their own data and data in connection with their own branches. - Assessors appointed by the RCVS can view documents related to individual practices as directed by the PSS administration team for the purposes of carrying out an assessment.
 Practices are able to view assessor feedback to the practices. - c.
 The PSS team and Lead Assessor have full access to the system and the data it contains on members and non-members of the Scheme. - d.
 The Review Group may be granted access as required by the Lead Assessor or PSS administration team. - e.
 RCVS staff members or committee members appointed by the Head of Legal Service for the purposes of investigating concerns about a veterinary surgeon/practice or in connection with an application to become a VN Training Practice may be granted access and use information relating to a practice obtained or recorded in connection with the Scheme.
 Such information will not be made available to external users without the permission of the data users, except in circumstances as provided for under the Data Protection Act (e.g. may be passed to relevant enforcement agencies, including the Health and Safety Executive or Veterinary Medicines Directorate). - 99.
 The system is provided to assist practices in connection with obtaining PSS accreditation.
 The system enables users to upload documents/files (including photographs).
 Users must not attempt to upload any files or enter data that could potentially harm the system. - 100.
 In some circumstances it may be necessary to disclose PSS assessment and award accreditation reports if specifically requested by a member of the public.
-However when disclosing reports, the RCVS would have in mind our duty of care to protect the personal data of our members and so would make any necessary redactions to the reports so that their data and privacy remain protected. - 101.
+However, when disclosing reports, the RCVS would have in mind our duty of care to protect the personal data of our members and so would make any necessary redactions to the reports so that their data and privacy remain protected. - 101.
 By becoming a member of the Scheme, the practice accepts that any of its data related to the RCVS Practice Standards Scheme may be shared with the parent practice, or, in the cases of larger businesses, the head office, or equivalent.
-The type of data shared may be anything from nature and dates of deadlines, to information on practice deficiencies.
-Where this data sharing is deemed inappropriate by the practice, it is the practice's responsibility to contact the RCVS in order to manage the ongoing data sharing policy.
+Any matters deemed by the RCVS Registrar to be of public interest maybe be escalated to an appropriate external public body and the matter may be referred to the Professional Conduct department.
+The type of data shared may be anything from nature and dates of deadlines to information on practice deficiencies.